BrianMohamadSafiudin/SINOKI-POLINEMA/README.md

 # Cara Install

-After initializing a fresh instance of Laravel (and making all the necessary configurations), install the preset using one of the provided methods:
+After initializing a fresh instances of Laravel (and making all the necessary configurations), install the preset using one of the provided methods:

 ## Via Composer